 More about trauma from Recovery Direct in South Africa

 Learn more about Recovery Direct’s trauma-based programme and the unique process we use for admissions and care to expedite your recovery.
-This programme was put into practice by one of Cape Town’s leading trauma counselling professionals with specific understanding of addiction based disorders and complex childhood trauma.
+This programme was put into practice by one of Johannesburg’s leading trauma counselling professionals with specific understanding of addiction based disorders and complex childhood trauma.

 Most of this website focus on aspects of trauma and substance use and all treatment services are geared at dealing with resolving the underlying trauma in patients.
 The centre is founded on treating trauma from a wide range of angles including sexual abuse, abandonment, neglect and a wide range of topics that adversely affect personality development.

 The bottom line is that trauma can be treated.
 Trauma is NOT a life sentence and with the right focus of therapy, we are able to fundamentally clear the slate and get you back into living a healthy life again.